linas/archeo/atoms/catalog/README-schema.md

 in time.
 This is record can be used to establish a time-line of the changes seen in a file.
 The witness applies a time-stamp to a particular collection of data (such as file metadata).
 The prototypical example would be to witness the file content hash.
-This would have the form
+This could have the form
 ```
    (Edge (Predicate "witness")
       (List